mirrorcult/tf2-discord/README.md

 ## Future Updates

+- Mac support will be added soon!
+All I really need is a Mac machine to test it on, or someone with one.
+If you're interested in helping me out with that, hit me up at `cyclowns#1440` on Discord.
+- Timestamps are coming very soon!
+- I might try and figure out a way to figure out what class you're playing, and display that as the small image rather than the TF2 logo.
-I'm planning on adding every map RGL is using for 6s/7s/HL to the image list, but certain ones like product, warmfrost, mge maps, ramjam, and vigil are supported already.
+- I'm planning on adding every map RGL is using for 6s/7s/HL to the image list, but certain ones like product, warmfrost, mge maps, ramjam, and vigil are supported already.

-For the actual code side of things, I'll probably refactor and document the code a little bit over time, and improve the CI/CD.
+- For the actual code side of things, I'll probably refactor and document the code a little bit over time, and improve the CI/CD.
 I created this entire project in the span of like, 8 hours, so its not amazing.